Driving in Australia - 15 tips for your road trip

 My husband: "Er...wasn't that a camel?"

-Australia is teeming with animals.
-Big and small.
-Kangaroos, emus, cassowaries, echidnas, cows and … dromedaries.
-The animals usually emerge after dusk and are active throughout the night.
-Sometimes they even come out after a heavy downpour.
-The animals you will see most along the roads are kangaroos and wallabies.
-When we drove in Western Australia this summer, the roads were lined with run-over kangaroos every ten meters.
+When we drove in Western Australia last summer, the roads were lined with run-over kangaroos every ten metres.
 Emus and cassowaries are rarer.
 Inland Australia there are hundreds of thousands of wild dromedaries, but they range over large areas and the two dromedaries we encountered were unexpectedly in Queensland.
 Be prepared, pay attention, drive carefully and expect to encounter animals.

 Driver Reviver - Driving in Australia